paivacode/mypersonalpage/README.md

 # mypersonalpage
-A simple personal webpage to show my projects, and learnings
+A simple personal webpage to show my projects and learnings